babarrett/mitosis-docs/mitosis-devvm.md

           cd nRF5_SDK_11
 ```

-### Install the required tool chain utilities (git and OpenOCD):
+### Install the required tool chain utilities (git, OpenOCD, and gcc-arm):
-  * Install git, and the gcc-arm compiler by going to the terminal and executing:
+  * Install git, OpenOCD, and the gcc-arm compiler by going to the terminal and executing:
 ```
           sudo apt-get update # make packages up to date sudo apt install git